 I'll look at some general problem-solving steps and strategies as they apply to the Quantitative Reasoning measure.
-And finally, we'll look at some GRE resources that are available to you in your preparation for the test.
+And finally, we'll look at some GRE® resources that are available to you in your preparation for the test.

 So what is the measure trying to assess exactly?
 Basically, we're testing basic mathematical skills, the understanding of elementary mathematical concepts, and the ability to reason quantitatively and to model and solve problems with quantitative methods.

 Now, this is important.
-The test is more than simply-- can you do the math, can you solve for x.
-It has to do with reasoning within a mathematical context-- can you understand, interpret, and analyze quantitative information.
+The test is more than simply — can you do the math, can you solve for X?
+It has to do with reasoning within a mathematical context — can you understand, interpret, and analyze quantitative information?

 Two very important free tools to help you in your preparation, the first being the GRE Math Review.
 This is a 100-page math refresher in each of the content areas.
-It includes definitions, properties, examples, and exercises with answers at the end of each section.
+It includes definitions, properties, examples and exercises with answers at the end of each section.

 Maybe it's been a few years since you've had algebra.
 Maybe it's been a while since you've thought about geometry.
-So, this math review can give you a good sense of where you stand, where your strengths are, where your weaknesses are as you begin your preparation for the test.
-And it also includes links to additional help at the Khan Academy.
+So this math review can give you a good sense of where you stand, where your strengths are, where your weaknesses are as you begin your preparation for the test.
+And it also includes links to additional help at the Khan Academy®.

 So that's one tool, the Math Review.
 The other important tool is the GRE Math Conventions.
-This tool includes mathematical notation symbols, terminology, and guidelines that are used in the test.
-It's sort of the basic-- the rules of the game as it were.
+This tool includes mathematical notation, symbols, terminology and guidelines that are used in the test.
+It's sort of the basic — the rules of the game as it were.
 Now, the most important math conventions we give to you in the directions.
-So, you don't have to worry too much about this if it's not something you're interested in pursuing in great depth.
+So you don't have to worry too much about this if it's not something you're interested in pursuing in great depth.

 The most important math conventions that you need to take the test will be provided to you in the directions to the test.
 But you can look at and study the GRE Math Conventions if you wish.
-And both the Math Review and the Math Conventions are available at www.ets.org/gre.
+And both the Math Review and the Math Conventions are available at www.ets.org.
 And you can see the link there at the bottom of the slide.

 Similarly, algebra includes algebraic expressions and manipulations, functions and their graphs, coordinate geometry.
-It includes solving equations and inequalities, as well as modeling and solving word problems with algebra.
+It includes solving equations and inequalities as well as modeling and solving word problems with algebra.

-Our third content area, geometry, includes elementary geometric figures, concepts such as lines, circles, triangles, quadrilaterals, and other polygons.
-It includes angle measure, area and perimeter, volume, and the Pythagorean theorem.
+Our third content area, geometry, includes elementary geometric figures, concepts such as lines, circles, triangles, quadrilaterals and other polygons.
+It includes angle measure, area and perimeter, volume and the Pythagorean theorem.
 And it also will include intuitive geometric concepts.
 For example, the sum of any two sides of a triangle is greater than the third side.

 And note that the ability to construct proofs is not something that is measured on the test.
-And again, all these topics are discussed in the GRE Math Review.
+And again, all these topics are discussed in the Math Review.

-Data analysis will include basic descriptive statistics such as mean, median, mode, range, interquartile range, percentile, and standard deviation.
+Data analysis will include basic descriptive statistics, such as mean, median, mode, range, interquartile range, percentile and standard deviation.
 It will include frequency distributions.
 There will be interpretations of data presentations.
 And we'll see an example of that in one of the problems we look at later in the slides.
 It touches on elementary probability as well as counting methods.

 Let's now turn to the content of the Quantitative Reasoning measure.
 The computer-delivered Quantitative Reasoning test contains two 35-minute sections.
 Each section has 20 questions.
-And the test contains the following question types: multiple choice — select one answer; multiple choice — select one or more answer choices; quantitative comparison questions, in which you're comparing two quantities; and numeric entry questions, where you formulate the correct response and enter it into a box.
+And the test contains the following question types — multiple choice — select one answer; multiple choice — select one or more answer choices; quantitative comparison questions in which you're comparing two quantities; and numeric entry questions where you formulate the correct response and enter it into a box.

-There are questions that are a part of data interpretation sets, several questions about the same data presentation.
+There are questions that are part of data interpretation sets, several questions about the same data presentation.
 And we'll look at examples of all these as we go along.
 This is just a quick overview.
 There'll be some questions that involve real-life scenarios, word problems in a real-life context of some kind.
 There are also questions that are more pure math, solving for x in other words.
 And throughout the test, an on-screen calculator is provided if you need it.

 Let's talk a little bit about how the Quantitative Reasoning measure is scored.
-The quantitative measure of the computer-delivered test is section-level adaptive.
-So, what does that mean?
+The Quantitative Measure of the computer-delivered test is section-level adaptive.
+So what does that mean?
 Well, the computer will select your second section.
 There are two sections of the test.
 And your second section is based on your performance in the first section.
-So, we sometimes call the first section the routing section.
+So we sometimes call the first section the routing section.

 Now, within each section, all questions contribute equally to the final score.
-So, it's important that you do your best on all questions throughout the test in both sections of the measure.
+So it's important that you do your best on all questions throughout the test in both sections of the measure.
 Both sections are important since the final score on the measure is based on the total number of correct answers and the overall difficulty level of the questions that you encountered.

 Your score on the measure is based on both sections.
 And it considers the number of right answers as well as the difficulty level of the questions.
 A raw score is computed.
 Your raw score is simply the number of questions that you answered correctly.
 And then this raw score is converted to a scaled score through the equating process.